awslabs/aws-sdk-ios-samples/CognitoAuth-Sample/Swift/README.md

 		sudo gem install cocoapods
 		pod setup

-1. To install the AWS Mobile SDK for iOS run the following command in the directory containing this sample:
+2. To install the AWS Mobile SDK for iOS run the following command in the directory containing this sample:

 		pod install

-1. Create an Amazon Cognito User Pool.
-Follow the 4 steps under **Creating your Cognito Identity user pool** in this [blog post] (http://mobile.awsblog.com/post/TxGNH1AUKDRZDH/Announcing-Your-User-Pools-in-Amazon-Cognito).
+3. Create an Amazon Cognito User Pool.
+Follow the 4 steps under **Creating your Cognito Identity user pool** in this [blog post](http://mobile.awsblog.com/post/TxGNH1AUKDRZDH/Announcing-Your-User-Pools-in-Amazon-Cognito).
-2. Configure App Integration for the App Client you created above
+4. Configure App Integration for the App Client you created above
    1. Under **Enabled Identity Providers** check __Cognito User Pool__
    2. Under **Sign in and sign out URLs** specify `myapp://` for both the Callback URL(s) and Sign out URL(s)
    3. Under **OAuth2.0** Check __Authorization code grant__